×

 Share the article

-An abnormal curvature of the spine is known as scoliosis.
-It is typically diagnosed in childhood or the early years of adolescence.
-The curvature can be found in any part of the spine, but the most common regions are the upper spine and lower back.
-It is more common in women than men, and scoliosis is not always noticeable.
-Some people in this condition may lean to one side or have uneven shoulders and lower back due to the curvature of the spine.
+Scoliosis is an abnormal curvature of the spine, usually diagnosed in childhood or early adolescence.
+This condition can affect any part of the spine, but it most commonly appears in the upper spine and lower back.
+It occurs more frequently in women than men and is not always easily noticeable.
+Some individuals with scoliosis may develop uneven shoulders or a misaligned lower back, causing them to lean to one side.

-The coronal plane is a vertical plane parallel to the shoulders, from the head to the feet, which divides the body into anterior (anterior) and posterior (posterior) sections.
-The sagittal plane divides the body into right and left halves.
-The axial plane is perpendicular to the ground, the coronal and sagittal planes, and parallel to the sky plane.
+The coronal plane runs vertically from head to feet, parallel to the shoulders, dividing the body into front (anterior) and back (posterior) sections.
+The sagittal plane splits the body into right and left halves.
+The axial plane is perpendicular to the ground, intersecting both the coronal and sagittal planes, and runs parallel to the horizon.

 Although the degree of curvature is measured in the coronal plane, scoliosis is a more complex three-dimensional problem involving the following planes: